DataDog/documentation/content/en/security/threats/workload_security_rules/_index.md

 On most Linux distributions, Bash is installed at `/usr/bin/bash`.
 As in the previous example, to detect execution, include `exec.file.path == "/usr/bin/bash"` in your rule.
 This ensures the rule is accounting for the execution of Bash, and also Bash as a child process of PHP or Nginx.

 A process ancestor's filename in CSM Threats is an attribute with the symbol `process.ancestors.file.name`.
 To check if the ancestor is Nginx, add `process.ancestors.file.name == "nginx"`.
-Since PHP runs as multiple processes, use a wildcard to expand the rule to any process with prefix PHP.
+Since PHP runs as multiple processes, use a wildcard to expand the rule to any process with the prefix `php`.
 To check if the ancestor is a PHP process, add `process.ancestors.file.name =~ "php*"`.

 Putting it all together, the rule expression is `exec.file.path == "/usr/bin/bash"  && (process.ancestors.file.name == "nginx" || process.ancestors.file.name =~ "php*")`.